A Career in Art Therapy

 - Continuous study is needed to stay informed about new treatments

-To begin, students can see if an art therapist career is right for them by volunteering at a clinic or school that practices the discipline.
-Talking to a career counselor to make sure they possess the stamina and desire to tackle this comprehensive career will save time and money before enrolling in an educational program.
-Then to prepare for the graduate program, students can enroll in a similar undergraduate art therapist program and even choose a concentration that they hope to focus on in their career.
+To begin, you can see if an art therapist career is right for you by volunteering at a clinic or school that practices the discipline.
+Talking to a career counselor to make sure you have the stamina and desire to tackle this comprehensive career will save time and money before enrolling in a program.
+Then to prepare for the graduate program, you can enroll in a similar undergraduate art therapist program.
+You can even choose a concentration that you hope to focus on in your career.
 These undergraduate programs are not required or accredited by the AATA, but they provide a head-start to the master’s degree.

-According to Recruiter.com, the demand for art therapists has been in a decline since 2004, but it is expected to grow significantly in 2018, adding 5,870 jobs to the market.
+According to Recruiter.com, the demand for art therapists has been in a decline since 2004, but it is expected to grow significantly, adding nearly 6,000 jobs to the market.
 This is due to the 15% rise of autism in 2018, according to the Center for Disease Control.
-Research in art therapy has shown significant results for the treatment of autism and other mental and behavioral disorders, giving it legitimacy as a worthy therapeutic method.
-The National Center for Biotechnology Information show these results in a study for reducing depression, anxiety, mood disorders, and trauma, making it a universal remedy for a large spectrum of health issues.
+Research in art therapy has shown significant results in the treatment of autism and other mental and behavioral disorders.
+This gives it legitimacy as a worthy therapeutic method.
+The National Center for Biotechnology Information shows these results in a study for reducing depression, anxiety, mood disorders, and trauma, making it a universal remedy for a large spectrum of health issues.
 Art therapy can be used in many settings from mental health clinics to the classroom.

 The combination of psychology and art has and will continue to transform the mental health industry as it has the potential to treat patients holistically.
-It gives people life-changing strategies to adjust and cope with many disorders while allowing art therapists to easily assess the disorder and the progress of improvements.
+It gives people life-changing strategies to adjust and cope with many disorders.
+It also enables art therapists to easily assess the disorder and the progress of improvements.
 With the rise of awareness of the importance of mental health, a career in art therapy has the potential to be a lucrative and rewarding experience.